drakgons/NextTube/README.md

 To run this project locally, you will need to add the following environment variables to your .env file

-`NEXT_PUBLIC_API_URL`
+`NEXT_PUBLIC_API_URL = exampleapikey123123`
-in .env file you can get API key from https://rapidapi.com/h0p3rwe/api/youtube-search-and-download/
+in .env file you can get API key from https://rapidapi.com/h0p3rwe/api/youtube-search-and-download/ named 'X-RapidAPI-Key'